bhavyansh001/rails_api_myarticles/README.md

-# README
+# Rails API MyArticles

-This is a backend api created using rails
-Used MySQL database
-It can be used for Creating, Reading, Updating, Deleting articles Allows switching between different versions easily
+Rails API MyArticles is a robust backend API designed for managing articles.
+It facilitates creating, reading, updating, and deleting articles, along with an efficient mechanism for switching between different versions of an article.

+## Features

+- **Article Management**: Comprehensive CRUD operations for articles.
+- **Version Control**: Easy switching between different versions of an article.

+## Database

+- Uses PostgreSQL as its database.

+## Getting Started

+### Prerequisites

+- Ruby version 3.3.0 or higher
+- Rails
+- PostgreSQL